XpertAI: uncovering regression model strategies for sub-manifolds: XpertAI-Opinion: insights into model behaviour on sub-manifolds

 \subsection{Uncovering output-scale-specific strategies}

-We start this investigation in a rather controlled environment.
-For that, we adopt the world's arguably best-known classification data set, MNIST \cite{deng2012mnist}, and transform it into a regression problem (\textit{rMNIST}).
+First, we adopt the well-known MNIST \cite{deng2012mnist} dataset and transform it into a regression problem (\textit{rMNIST}).
 For simplicity, we take the subset of only three digits (4,5, and 6) and calculate a one-dimensional t-SNE representation \cite{van2008visualizing}, which henceforth serves as a new label for each sample.
 Additionally, we ensure labels are distributed uniformly between values of zero and one.
 As a result, the individual digits populate continuous parts of the output dimension (in our case sorted by digit magnitude, which facilitates interpretation) while sorting within each digit bin is based on the respective digit's rotation (compare Figure \ref{fig:dataset_mnist}).
 We now train a vanilla CNN model architecture to learn this mapping from image to output scale.
 For contextualized insights, we train three range experts (one for each digit range).
 We first discuss qualitative results and present its quantitative evaluation in Section \ref{sec:quant_eval}.

-Figure \ref{fig:mean_att_mnist_three} shows a comparison between the standard and the \textit{XpertAI} explanations for both, IG and LRP.
-In the bottom row, we show the average naive attributions over all samples \textit{within} the respective output range.
-The explanations from the lowest-range expert (second row from below) are very similar to the original ones since they implicitly explain relative to the same reference value.
-The range experts of the upper digit ranges (marked in colors), however, enable more granular insights.
-It is visible how the range experts for the output range populated with the digits five and six (marked in orange and blue) seem to focus specifically on the rotation of the digit.
-A rotation to the right is associated with lower values (negative attribution, blue) and vice versa.
+Figure \ref{fig:mean_att_mnist_three} shows a comparison between the standard and the \textit{XpertAI} explanations for both, LRP and IG.
+We contrast the average naive attributions over all samples \textit{within} the respective output range (bottom row) with the explanations obtained with the respective range experts (top row).
+The explanations for the digit range \textit{4} remain the same since both implicitly assume the same reference value (zero on the output scale).
+The expert attributions for the upper digit ranges (marked in orange and blue), enable more granular insights.
+It is visible how the range experts focus specifically on the rotation of the digit: a rotation to the right is associated with lower values (negative attribution, blue) and vice versa.
 See Appendix \ref{app:details_case} for more basis functions.
 In Section \ref{sec:quant_eval}, we will see that these qualitative differences in attributions also result in improved quantitative evaluation scores for attribution faithfulness.